-(4) The standard salary ranges submitted by the director, as may be modified by the joint committee on finance, shall, for the ensuing biennium, constitute the state's compensation plan for positions in the classified service; provided, that the personnel board, with the approval of the director and board on government operations, while the legislature is not in session, may change the compensation schedule for any grade and class when such action is made desirable by changing employment and economic conditions.
+(4) (a) The standard salary ranges submitted by the director pursuant to subs.
+(2) and (3), as may be modified by the joint committee on finance, shall constitute the state's compensation plan for positions in the classified service; provided, that the personnel board, with the approval of the director and board on government operations, while the legislature is not in session, may change the compensation schedule for any grade and class when such action is made desirable by changing employment and economic conditions.
+The authority of the joint committee on finance and the board on government operations shall be limited to the revising of the standard salary ranges and the reassignment of classes to salary ranges and approving features required to implement and administer such revisions and reassignments.
+Except as otherwise provided by law, the joint committee on finance and the board on government operations shall not be empowered under this section to establish longevity pay plans or to grant general salary adjustments to all employes.
+Any modification of the plan under this subsection may be disapproved by the governor within 10 calendar days.
+A vote of 9 members of the joint committee on finance, or 5 members of the board on government operations is required to set aside any such disapproval of the governor.